 If for some reasons you need to kill the location where the instance is created and not called, for example if you create a single instance in one place and debug in many locations, you can use the --instance option to kill this specific instance.
 Like for the call location killing an "instance" should work even if it is recreated within a loop.

 Note: This was the default behavior before IPython 5.2

--i, --instance Kill instance instead of call location-x, --exit Also exit the current session class IPython.terminal.embed.InteractiveShellEmbed(\args, \\kwargs)
+-i, --instance Kill instance instead of call location

+-x, --exit Also exit the current session -y, --yes Do not ask confirmation class IPython.terminal.embed.InteractiveShellEmbed(\\kwargs)